TabishShahMohsin/VisualOdometry/README.md

 # Sub-Odometry: Visual Odometry from a Tiled Grid

-This project implements a visual odometry system to track the 3D position and orientation (pose) of a camera as it moves over a structured environment, specifically a grid of rectangular tiles.
-By detecting the corners of the grid in the video feed, it calculates the camera's motion frame by frame to reconstruct its trajectory.
+This project is a visual odometry system designed to track the 3D position and orientation (pose) of a camera as it moves over a structured environment, specifically a grid of rectangular tiles.
+By detecting the corners of the grid in a video feed, it calculates the camera's motion frame by frame to reconstruct its trajectory.

+This document explains the intended logic, the current implementation, a critical flaw in its logic, and the path to fixing it.

-## How It Works: The Pipeline
+## Core Pipeline and Intended Logic

-The core logic follows a multi-step pipeline to go from a raw video to a 3D trajectory.
+The system is designed to work in a multi-step pipeline:

-### 1. Corner Detection
+### 1. Corner Detection (`hough_corner_detector.py`)

-- **Input:** A video frame (image).
-- **Process:** The system first needs to find the key feature points in the image, which are the corners of the grid tiles.
-This is handled by the `HoughCornerDetecter` class in `hough_corner_detector.py`.
+The first step is to find the key feature points in each video frame, which are the corners of the grid tiles.

+-   **Input:** A raw video frame.
+-   **Process:** The `HoughCornerDetecter` class performs a series of image processing operations:
-    1.  **Preprocessing:** The image is converted to grayscale and a Gaussian blur is applied to reduce noise.
+    1.  **Grayscale & Blur:** The image is converted to grayscale and a Gaussian blur is applied to reduce image noise.
-    2.  **Edge Detection:** The Canny edge detector is used to find sharp changes in intensity, which correspond to the lines of the grid.
+    2.  **Edge Detection:** A Canny edge detector finds the sharp intensity changes that correspond to the lines of the grid.
-    3.  **Line Detection:** A Probabilistic Hough Transform (`cv2.HoughLinesP`) is applied to the edge map.
-This detects straight line segments in the image.
+    3.  **Line Detection:** A Probabilistic Hough Transform (`cv2.HoughLinesP`) is applied to the edge map to detect straight line segments.
     4.  **Intersection Finding:** The detected lines are analyzed to find their intersection points.
-A function `find_intersections_fast` calculates where pairs of lines cross.
+The `find_intersections_fast` function calculates where pairs of lines cross.
     5.  **Clustering:** The raw intersection points are often clustered close together.
 The DBSCAN clustering algorithm groups these points, and the centroid of each cluster is taken as a single, more accurate corner point.
-- **Output:** A list of `(x, y)` coordinates for the detected grid corners.
+-   **Output:** A list of `(x, y)` coordinates for the detected grid corners in the 2D image.

-### 2. Pose Estimation with PnP
+### 2. Pose Estimation (`pnp_grid_ransac.py`)

+This module is responsible for taking the 2D corner points and estimating the camera's 6D pose (3D rotation and 3D translation).

-- **Input:** The list of 2D corner points detected in the image.
+-   **Input:** The list of 2D corner points from the previous step.
-- **Process:** The `ransac` function in `pnp_grid_ransac.py` estimates the camera's 6D pose (3D rotation and 3D translation) from the 2D points.
+-   **Process:** The `ransac` function attempts to solve the Perspective-n-Point (PnP) problem.
-    1.  **Define 3D Object Points:** We define the known 3D coordinates of a single tile in the real world (e.g., a 10x15 cm rectangle).
-These points are our reference.
+    1.  **Define 3D Object Points:** A 3D model of a single, ideal grid patch is defined in `objectPoints`.
+This is our real-world reference.
-    2.  **Find a Local Grid Patch:** The code iterates through the detected corners.
-For each corner, it finds its 8 nearest neighbors and sorts them cyclically (`get_8_closest_cyclic`) to form a local 3x3 grid patch.
-This assumes the camera is always looking at a part of the grid.
+    2.  **Select Image Points:** The code iterates through the detected corners, and for each one, it finds its 8 nearest neighbors in the 2D image using `get_8_closest_cyclic`.
+This 3x3 patch of 2D points is selected as the `imagePoints`.
     3.  **Solve for Pose:** The `cv2.solvePnP` function is the core of this step.
-It takes the 3D coordinates of the reference tile and the corresponding 2D coordinates of the detected corners in the image.
-Using the camera's intrinsic parameters (`K` matrix), it calculates the rotation vector (`rvec`) and translation vector (`tvec`) that describe the camera's position and orientation relative to that tile.
+It takes the 3D `objectPoints`, the corresponding 2D `imagePoints`, and the camera's intrinsic parameters (`K` matrix) and calculates the rotation vector (`rvec`) and translation vector (`tvec`) that describe the camera's pose relative to the selected grid patch.
-- **Output:** The rotation (`rvec`) and translation (`tvec`) vectors for the current frame.
+-   **Output:** An `rvec` and `tvec` for the current frame.

-### 3. Trajectory Reconstruction
+### 3. Trajectory Reconstruction (`main.py`)

+The main script orchestrates the pipeline and builds the final trajectory.

-- **Input:** The pose (`rvec`, `tvec`) for the current frame and the accumulated trajectory so far.
+-   **Input:** The pose (`rvec`, `tvec`) for each frame.
+-   **Process:**
-- **Process:** The `main.py` script orchestrates the whole process.
+    1. The script reads the video frame by frame.
-    1.  **Delta Calculation:** The `translation_delta` function calculates the change in position and yaw (rotation around the vertical axis) between the current frame and the previous one.
-It includes logic to handle wrapping (e.g., moving across tile boundaries) and sign ambiguities.
-    2.  **Integration:** The calculated delta is added to the previous pose to get the new, absolute pose of the camera.
-This is repeated for every frame.
+    2. For each frame, it calls the corner detector and then the PnP solver.
+    3. It then converts the calculated pose into the world coordinate system to get the camera's absolute position.
+    4. This absolute position is appended to a list to form the trajectory.
-- **Output:** A complete trajectory, which is a list of 3D points representing the camera's path.
+-   **Output:** A complete 3D trajectory of the camera's path.

-### 4. Visualization
+### 4. Visualization (`main.py`)

-- **Process:** Once the video is processed, the `show_trajectory` function in `main.py` uses `matplotlib` to create a 3D plot of the reconstructed path, with a color gradient to indicate the direction of motion over time.
+-   Once the video is processed, the `show_trajectory` function uses `matplotlib` to create a 3D plot of the reconstructed path, with a color gradient to indicate the direction of motion over time.

-## File Breakdown

--   `main.py`: The main entry point of the application.
-It reads the video, calls the processing pipeline for each frame, and plots the final trajectory.
--   `hough_corner_detector.py`: Contains the `HoughCornerDetecter` class responsible for finding grid corners in an image.
--   `pnp_grid_ransac.py`: Implements the `ransac` and `get_8_closest_cyclic` functions to estimate the camera's pose from the detected corners using `cv2.solvePnP`.
--   `config.py`: A configuration file that stores global constants like the physical dimensions of the grid tiles (`HEIGHT`, `WIDTH`) and the camera's intrinsic matrix (`K`).
--   `vid_creator.py`: A helper script to generate a synthetic video of a camera moving over a procedurally generated grid.
-This is useful for testing the odometry pipeline in a controlled environment.
--   `demo_wrt_cam.py`: A utility for visualizing how a 3D grid appears from different camera positions and orientations.
-It helps in understanding the effects of rotation and translation and for debugging the projection logic.
--   `test.py`, `ransac_testing.py`: Scripts used for developing and testing specific parts of the system.

-## Key Concepts

--   **Visual Odometry:** A technique to determine the position and orientation of a robot or vehicle by analyzing a sequence of camera images.
--   **Hough Transform:** A feature extraction technique used to identify lines, circles, or other shapes in an image.
--   **Perspective-n-Point (PnP):** A computer vision problem to find the pose of a camera given a set of n 3D points in the world and their corresponding 2D projections in an image.
--   **Camera Intrinsics (K matrix):** A matrix containing the camera's internal parameters like focal length (`fx`, `fy`) and optical center (`cx`, `cy`), which are needed to map 3D world points to 2D image points.
+---

+## Critical Flaw: Why It Fails During Yaw Rotation

+The current implementation has a fundamental logical flaw that causes the trajectory to become chaotic (`go haywire`) the moment the camera rotates (yaws), even though it works perfectly during pure translation.

+**The Problem is Unstable Feature Selection.**

+-   **During Translation:** When the camera moves without rotating, the pattern of corners on the screen is rigid.
+The `get_8_closest_cyclic` function consistently picks the same physical patch on the grid as a reference.
+The input to `solvePnP` is stable, and the resulting trajectory is smooth.

+-   **During Yaw:** When the camera rotates, the perspective changes dramatically.
+The points that were closest in the 2D image in the last frame are no longer the closest.
+The `get_8_closest_cyclic` function therefore picks a **completely different physical patch on the grid** to use as a reference in each frame.

+This is like trying to measure your own movement while constantly changing your reference point.
+The result is a chaotic and meaningless series of poses. `solvePnP` is working correctly, but it is being fed inconsistent data that makes it seem as if the camera is jumping randomly across the grid.

+## How to Fix the System

+The solution is to provide `solvePnP` with a stable and consistent reference across frames.
+This is achieved by implementing **feature tracking**.

+1.  **Detect, Then Track:** Instead of re-detecting and re-selecting corners in every frame, the system should be modified:
+    *   **Detect Keypoints:** Run the `HoughCornerDetecter` once to establish an initial set of reliable keypoints.
+    *   **Track Keypoints:** In all subsequent frames, use an optical flow algorithm, such as **`cv2.calcOpticalFlowPyrLK`**, to track the movement of those initial keypoints.

+2.  **Provide Stable Input:** Feed the *tracked* 2D points into `cv2.solvePnP`.
+Because these points correspond to the same physical objects from frame to frame, the reference is now stable.

+3.  **Use Extrinsic Guess:** To further improve stability, the `useExtrinsicGuess=True` flag should be used in `cv2.solvePnP`.
+This tells the solver to use the pose from the previous frame as its starting point, preventing large, incorrect jumps in the solution.

+By implementing these changes, the system will correctly attribute the movement of the tracked points to the camera's rotation, resolving the failure during yaw and producing a correct and smooth trajectory.

 ## How to Run